Viola Amherd: Personal life

 Amherd graduated from the Latin Grammar School at the College in Brig in 1982.
 From 1982 to 1987, she studied jurisprudence at the University of Fribourg and in 1987 received a licenciate in both laws.
 She then completed an internship as a lawyer and notary in Brig-Glis until 1990.
 In 1990 she was awarded the notary's diploma of the canton of Valais and in 1991 the lawyer's diploma and the bar exam of the canton of Valais.
 Since 1991, she has worked as a self-employed lawyer and notary with an office in Brig-Glis and from 1994 to 2006 as a part-time judge of the Federal Personnel Appeals Commission.
-Viola Amherd is single and lives in Brig-Glis.
+Amherd is single and lives in Brig-Glis.

-On 7 December 2022, she was elected Vice-President of the Federal Council for 2023; as is customary, she is expected to be elected President for 2024.